 Dear readers, today we will discuss about Line Cook.
 Line cooks are known as many names like Chef de Partie or Station Chef or Line Chef etc. Many one don’t understand the difference between prep cooks and line cooks.
 Basically prep cooks are the ones who perform basic starting jobs like arranging and preparing ingredients, cutting items, cleaning kitchen area etc. They are responsible to start the food cooking process and line cooks finish the process.
 From our today’s mega tutorial, you will learn everything you should know about Line Cook.
 Lets start.

-- Position Title: Line Chef or as sometimes referred to as Commis II or Chef de Partie.
+- Position Title: Line Chef or sometimes referred to as Commis II or Chef de Partie.

 - Reports To: Executive chef and or Sous chef